Sam-Max/plugin.video.jacktook/README.md

 6. Install Torrest addon.
 [Torrest](https://github.com/i96751414/plugin.video.torrest)

-7. Configure Torrest addon with the Torrest service that you deployed on step 4.
+7. Configure Torrest addon with the Torrest service that you deployed on step 5.

 **Note**:

-- You can deploy the Torrest service and Jackket either on local or on a remote server.
+- You can deploy the Torrest service and Jackett either on local or on a remote server.

+## How to run Jackett service using Docker:

+Detailed instructions are available at [LinuxServer.io Jackett Docker](https://hub.docker.com/r/linuxserver/jackett/)

 ## How to run Torrest service using Docker: